Fetal cardiac dysfunction refers to a number of heart problems in a growing fetus. For example, the heart can be:

 In other cases, the condition may be treated during the pregnancy.
 For example, surgery may be done to repair abnormal structures while the baby is in the uterus.

-Your baby may need medicine or surgery after birth.
+Your baby may need medications or surgery after birth.
 Examples of surgeries that may be done include:

 American Heart Association